-Staff Training

-All staff responsible for training and monitoring our contracted growers for compliance with our ALP program, including the forced labor principle and measurable standards, participate in annual trainings to clarify and provide up-to-date information about human rights.
+Staff Training All staff responsible for training and monitoring our contracted growers for compliance with our ALP program, including the forced labor principle and measurable standards, participate in annual trainings to clarify and provide up-to-date information about human rights.
 These trainings provide clarity on how they should address human rights violations within our supply chain.
-Individuals from Verité, an internationally renowned labor rights NGO, regularly participate in staff trainings to answer questions from staff and provide insight on how to address human rights violations.
-In fiscal year 2018, 100% of staff responsible for grower relationships participated in these trainings.
+In fiscal year 2020, 100% of staff responsible for grower relationships participated in these trainings.
 Following the trainings, participants are tested for comprehension of material.
 Remedial training is provided if required.

+100% in

 Grower ALP Trainings

 With regard to our supply chain for that same period, 100% of contracted growers were trained on the forced labor ALP principle and measurable standards to help them understand its meaning and how to remain in compliance.
-The type of training and education provided to growers was tailored to meet the needs and risks of the location where the growers were located, but it generally includes a combination of individual and group trainings and workshops.
+The type of training and education provided to growers was tailored to meet the needs and risks of the location where the growers were located, but it generally includes a combination of on-farm individual and group trainings and workshops.

-MEASURING the EFFECTIVENESS of OUR PROGRAM

-Each origin where our company sources tobacco has a local ALP team, which is responsible for ALP program implementation.
+MEASURING THE EFFECTIVENESS OF OUR PROGRAM Each origin where our Company sources tobacco has a local ALP team, which is responsible for ALP program implementation.
 These teams, which include diverse staff and management, regularly review agricultural labor incidents that occur on contracted farms.
 They develop action plans to create or revise grower and farmworker training, as applicable, and also will decide if a contract needs to be reduced or terminated based on grower compliance with the ALP program.

-Staff Sustainable Tobacco Program

-Independent, external monitoring is critically important to our ALP program.
-Alliance One participates in the Sustainable Tobacco Program (STP), which assesses and monitors AOI's performance in meeting industry-wide standards.
+Sustainable Tobacco Program Independent, external monitoring is critically important to our ALP program.
+Alliance One participates in the Sustainable Tobacco Program (STP), which assesses and monitors AOI's performance in meeting industry-wide standards for tobacco.
 This program evaluates whether we have the proper systems, governance and processes in place to meet environmental, crop and human rights standards.
 This program is aligned to international standards, including those of the ILO.
-It is managed by AB Sustain, an independent supply chain management company, which is responsible for managing the annual self-assessments from suppliers across the industry and for conducting on-site reviews, which each of our subsidiaries undergoes on a rolling three-year basis.
+It is managed by AB Sustain, an independent supply chain management company, which is responsible for managing the annual self-assessments from suppliers across the industry.
+Evaluations and Results We are evaluated on 178 criteria, including a number specifically relating to forced labor, covering prevention of bond, debt and threat, freedom to leave employment, withholding of payments, retention of identity documents and valuables, and prison and compulsory labor.
+In addition, implementation of our ALP program is regularly audited by third-party organizations (e.g., Control Union) that assess the effectiveness of our ALP program and identifies areas of improvement.
+Sustainability program results are assessed by our parent company's Board of Directors.